 Montreal, 9100, 28.75 hours

-Have a look at our listings to find your surgeon and clinic.
+First, have a good look through our full listings in Malaysia to find your surgeon and clinic.

-See below for ways to contact us or to book your appointment.
-Don’t hesitate to get in touch with our Customer Care Team if you’d like to ask any questions about plastic surgery in Malaysia.
+See below for ways to contact us or to book your free appointment through Medical Departures.
+You can also get in touch with our Customer Care Team if you’d like to ask any questions about plastic surgery in Malaysia.